 - What employers should keep in mind

-- Managing unlimited PTO with Factorial
+- Managing unlimited PTO with software

 Paid time off, also referred to as PTO, can refer to a number of different types of time off requests.
 This includes sick leave, vacation leave, and personal leave.
 Unlimited PTO is when salaried employees can take an unrestrictive number of days off and still receive full pay.
 Their employers allow them to take as many vacations, sick and personal days off as they see fit.
 Provided they meet their performance goals, of course.